 As the effort progresses, we envision the working group splitting into two sub-groups: one focusing on specifying and formalizing the data model itself, and the second, on defining an architecture and implementation approach for OpenMAMDA as the reference implementation for the data model.
 The second group will also address a potential tool chain that allows extensions of the data model and the integration of extensions into OpenMAMDA.
 Each group will focus on distinct tasks and work closely with one another to ensure that both reach their corresponding objectives.
 Although the OpenMAMDA and Open Data Model Technical Working Group is still in its infancy, initial discussions identified several goals for both the Data Model and OpenMAMDA:

 Open Data Model

 Correctly handle all data types: real time, cached, conflated, computed, etc.

-Full support for the SR Labs Open Data Model
+Full support for the Vela Data Model

 Additional support multiple “pluggable” data models that can extend the Open Data Model, or provide alternative data models.

 Implement a flexible event model supporting n-to-m mappings of incoming messages to API events

 Ability to trigger API events based on message contents (if a messages contains fields x, y and z raise event A.

 Our early discussions clearly demonstrated the complexity of the problem caused by the wide variety of semantic information which exists between venues .
 For example, it is very difficult to normalize security statuses across multiple venues and regions.
 Moreover, different exchanges and data providers convey market events with different messages, message types or sequences of messages.
 The temporal and stateful nature of market data further complicates developing a comprehensive market data model and API.
 Caching, conflation, computed fields, and reference data muddy the waters further.
 In the face of these complex issues the working group plans to inform and narrow the scope of its long term analysis by defining short term achievable goals and experiments.